peterjsadowski/tutorial_climate_ai/intro.md

 1. Presentation on applications of AI for climate
 1. Tutorial: training AI models in Pytorch for computer vision.
-1. Tutorial: predicting ENSO with AI
+1. Tutorial: predicting ENSO with classifier
+1. Tutorial: regression models
-1. Tutorial: predicting SST with AI
+1. Tutorial: predicting SST with autoregression

 For this workshop we will use NOAA's sea surface temperature (SST) data [](#fig:sst_daily).
 We will be analyzing the monthly SST anomaly from historical means.